Student services fee explained , Ngā whakamārama mō ngā ratonga utu āwhina tauira

 • engaging directly with students to learn more about how the levy should be spent and what services are most important

-• meeting throughout the year with the students association as an important means of seeking input and feedback
+• meeting throughout the year with the students' association and the Student Services Fee Advisory Group as an important means of seeking input and feedback

-The university reports the student services fee income and expenditure in its annual accounts, and the relevant section covering the student services fees is in Massey University's Annual Report (2022 pages 97-98 – PDF, 9.7 MB).
+The university reports the student services fee income and expenditure in its annual accounts, and the relevant section covering the student services fees is in Massey University's Annual Report (2023, pages 107-108).
 Any student services fee surplus is carried forward to the following year to be used solely for providing student services.

 Fees

 The student services fee is a compulsory non-tuition fee.
-This includes a base fee plus a fee for each credit you are enrolled in.
+This includes a fee for each credit you are enrolled in.
 The maximum number of credits you can be charged for in an academic year is 120.
-The amount you need to pay will depend on how many credits you are enrolled in, your location and mode of study.
+The amount you need to pay will depend on how many credits you are enrolled in, and whether you are studying on campus or distance.

 Find information on all fees including the current rates